walterfreeman/ast101/paper1.md

 both the season and the phase of the moon in their timekeeping.
 If you write about either of these, your paper should discuss questions like:
   * An "intercalary month" is an extra month that is added to the year sometimes.
 Why do they use intercalary months, when the Western (Gregorian) calendar does not?
   * How do you determine whether to add an intercalary month to any given year?
   * The Metonic cycle is nineteen years long, after which the pattern of intercalary months repeats.
 Why is this?
 Why nineteen?
+(Show me the mathematics -- this will earn you substantial credit if you explain it clearly.)
   * Is the Metonic cycle "perfect", or must a calendar based on it be modified over long periods of time to "keep in sync" with both the cycles of the Sun and the Moon?
   * What are the similarities between the intercalary months used in these calendars and the "leap day" added to every fourth year (or thereabouts) in the Western calendar?
 What are the differences?